 The Long House Trail is a 6-mile loop that includes a viewpoint over the Long House, as well as a lookout over Kodak House.
 It leaves from the information center at Wetherill Mesa.

-If you can get tickets in advance for a cliff-dwelling tour.
-Check the descriptions to see if the tour is appropriate for your family, as some involve tall ladders and difficult hikes.
+You’ll need to book tickets in advance for a cliff-dwelling tour.
+Check the descriptions to see if each Mesa Verde tour is appropriate for your family, as some involve tall ladders and difficult hikes.
 Other ranger-led hikes are available, but they require longer hikes, steep descents, and scrambling over rocks.

 Cliff Palace Tour